ceramic-sf/quick-boi-source/bolq.md

 The composer creates within the scope for some objective criteria within the scope of their discipline (music or painting).
 It seems to be the case that it is possible to be wrong.

-*That an artist discards intermediate works impklies that they have an objective criteria.*
+*That an artist discards intermediate works implies that they have an objective criteria.*

 ### Why theories with truth are elegant needs an explanation